kkemple/awesome-enterprise-web-service/README.md

 ### Project Setup

-Install Docker and DNS management tools via Phase2 `devtools`.
+**Install Docker and DNS management tools via Phase2 `devtools`**

 Devtools is essentially a Docker machine manager... on steriods.

 Some of the benefits of using `devtools` are: